ctu-vras/blanket-infant-face-anonym/README.md

 We will continue refining BLANKET with a focus on quality and reliability:

-- [ ] Implement Stable Diffusion–based inpainting
+- [x] Implement Stable Diffusion–based inpainting
-- [ ] Implement FaceFusion in video and a video demo
+- [x] Implement FaceFusion in video and a video demo
 - [ ] Ensure robust anonymization in frames where faces are not detected
+  - Partially solved by reusing previous frames -- identity won't leak to anonymized video but artifacts could occur.

 ## 🙏 Acknowledgments